AI Transparency Statement

 We note that it is unlawful for an employer or other covered entity to use an automated-decision system or selection criteria (including a qualification standard, employment test, or proxy) that discriminates against an applicant or employee or a class of applicants or employees on the basis of a protected characteristic.

-PageUp can provide the results of anti-bias testing conducted annually on the AI Skills Matching feature which may be relevant to potential claims or defenses available under the regulations.
+The results of PageUp's continuous independent anti-bias testing — see Independent AI Assurance above — may be relevant to potential claims or defences available under the regulations.
+Customers may also request the underlying audit reports.

 Colorado

-From 30 June 2026, Senate Bill 24-205, Colorado’s AI Act imposes obligations on "Developers" of "High Risk Artificial Intelligence Systems".
-As a potential Developer of a high risk AI system, PageUp makes the following documentation available to its customers who may be classified as a "Deployer" of a High Risk AI System.
+From 1 January 2027, Colorado's Automated Decision Making Technology ("ADMT") Act imposes obligations on a "Developer" of a covered ADMT.
+As a potential Developer of a covered ADMT, PageUp makes the following documentation available to its customers who may be classified as a "Deployer" of a covered ADMT.

 Statutory Statement on Uses and Harms of the AI Skills Matching Feature